KxSystems/solace/README.md

 ```
 .z.pp:{[x] 0N!((first where x[0]=" ")+1)_x[0];r:.h.hn["200 OK";`txt;""];r}
 ```
-It is possible to configure multiple REST endpoints in KDB+, with data tranformations & callbacks.
+It is possible to configure multiple REST endpoints in KDB+, with data transformations & callbacks.

 ## References